cdktf/cdktf-provider-cloudflare/docs/leakedCredentialCheckRule.python.md

 - *Type:* str

-The ruleset expression to use in matching the username in a request.
+Defines the ruleset expression to use in matching the username in a request.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.3.0/docs/resources/leaked_credential_check_rule#username LeakedCredentialCheckRule#username}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.4.0/docs/resources/leaked_credential_check_rule#username LeakedCredentialCheckRule#username}

 ---